SOUTH WESTERN RAILWAY

 Summary of OBHS

-Arsikere is the minor coaching depot with a holding of 58 coaches, consisting of 04 rakes of 01 train.
-All are primarily maintained by ASK.
-IOH activities are being carried out for ART/ARMV and GSLRD coaches.
-‘A’ Class ART is stationed at Arsikere.
+Arsikere is the minor coaching depot with a holding of 160 coaches and presently 08 rakes of 03 trains are maintained.
+IOH activities are being carried out for ART/ARMV and ICF coaches at the rate 8 per month..
+‘A’ Class ART with 140 T Crane is stationed at Arsikere.

 IOH of AC/Non-AC coaches (08 Coaches /Month).